wishyouhappy/wishyouhappy.github.io/about.md

 <div class ="container">
 	<h2>About me</h2>
 	<p>
 	  Hey there!
-I am Juan(Wish) Li, a northwestern university majoriing in computer engineering.
+I am Juan(Wish) Li, a northwestern university majoring in computer engineering.
 I love piano, painting and travel and coding.
 	</p>

 	<h2>Contact me</h2>
 	<p>
-	  If you want to get in touch with me send me <a href="mailto: juanli2014@u.northwestern.edu">Email</a>
+	  If you want to get in touch with me send me <a class ="a-emphasize" href="MAILTO:juanli2014@u.northwestern.edu">Email</a>
 	</p>
 </div>